 - In a bowl, combine the peaches, coconut sugar, tapioca flour, cinnamon, and nutmeg.
 Stir to combine.
 Pour the fruit into the prepared pan or ramekins, dividing evenly if using more than one ramekin.

-- In a different bowl, combine the almond flour, tapioca flour, baking powder, coconut oil, non-dairy milk, vanilla, and 1 tablespoon coconut sugar.
+- In a different bowl, combine the almond flour, tapioca flour, baking powder, salt, coconut oil, non-dairy milk, vanilla, and 1 tablespoon coconut sugar.
 Mix until smooth and then dollop over the peaches.

 - Combine the remaining tablespoon coconut sugar with the cinnamon and sprinkle over the batter.